A. Contending with Leviathan.

 iii.
 God ends His words to Job without ever telling him the story behind the story.
 Job was left ignorant about the contest between God and Satan that prompted his whole crisis (though perhaps God later told him).
 Though Job did not know the whole story, God did tell him of His great victory over Leviathan/Satan, giving Job assurance for the past, the present, and for the future.

 iv.
-It was important that God did not tell Job the reasons why; then Job can be a continuing comfort and inspiration and example to those who suffer with an explanation.
+It was important that God did not tell Job the reasons why; then Job can be a continuing comfort and inspiration and example to those who suffer without an explanation.
 “Once again we emphasize that if the specific and ultimate reason for his suffering had been revealed to Job – even at this point – the value of the account as a comfort to others who must suffer in ignorance would have been diminished if not cancelled.”
 (Smick)

 ©2019 David Guzik – No distribution beyond personal use without permission